The instrument that rocked the world.

 The guitar is the most enduring icon in American history.
 It has been around longer than baseball, basketball, soft drinks and sports cars.
 HP Newquist, founder and executive director of The National GUITAR Museum

-Featuring an impressive display of rare and antique guitars and engaging interactives, the exhibition is fun and educational for the whole family.
+Featuring an impressive display of rare and antique guitars, the exhibition is fun and educational for the whole family.

 Inside the Exhibition